FASTR-Analytics/fastr-slide-builder/core_content/m1_identify_questions_indicators/m1_3_defining_priority_questions.md

 paginate: true
 ---

-# Defining Priority Questions and Selecting Indicators
+## 1.3 Defining Priority Questions and Selecting Indicators

----

-## Content Coming Soon
+*Content to be developed*

 This section will cover:
 - How to define priority questions for FASTR analysis
 - Criteria for selecting indicators
 - What makes a good FASTR indicator
 - Aligning indicators with national strategies

----